Trends in Technical Communication: a review

 Managing change

 RSSB realised that information has value, and that knowledge is being lost.
 The web is changing people's expectations and the way that they find information.
-Single sourcing is the most likely solution to the problems, but that is "not how we have always done it," so it is important to manage people's responses to change.
+Single-sourcing is the most likely solution to the problems, but that is "not how we have always done it," so it is important to manage people's responses to change.

 Effective change management means linking people and processes towards the desired change.
 You need to know where you want to be, not how you will get there.

 Ant suggests that you carry people with you.
 Celebrate what is working.
 Explain what is not working, and why it is not working.
-Say how it will be with the new methods (what is in it for them, for the company, and for clients?).
+Say how it will be with the new methods (what is in it for them, for the company, and for customers?).

 Some people will be active, either in supporting change or in dissenting.
 Some people will passively support the change.
 The people you need to worry about are the passive dissenters.
 It is difficult to identify them and to manage them, but they will quietly sabotage your change programme.